shenwei356/LexicMap/docs/content/tutorials/search.md

     - Increasing the value of `--max-open-files` (default 512).
 You might also need to [change the open files limit](https://stackoverflow.com/questions/34588/how-do-i-change-the-number-of-open-files-limit-in-linux).
     - (If you have many queries) Increase the value of `-J/--max-query-conc` (default 12), it will increase the memory.
-- (If you have many queries) **Loading the entire seed data into memoy** (It's unnecessary if the index is stored in SSD)
+- **Loading the entire seed data into memoy** (If you have many queries and the index is not very big.
+It's unnecessary if the index is stored in SSD)
     - Setting `-w/--load-whole-seeds` to load the whole seed data into memory for faster search.
 For example, for ~85,000 GTDB representative genomes, the memory would be ~260 GB with default parameters.
-- **Returning less results**
-    - Setting `-n/--top-n-genomes` to keep top N genome matches for a query (0 for all) in chaining phase.
-For queries with a large number of genome hits, a resonable value such as 1000 would reduce the computation time.

 ## Steps